StructuralGenomicsConsortium/CNP15-Solubility-Analysis/README.md

 If this sounds interesting, and you agree to the simple [RULES](https://www.thesgc.org/sgc-open-chemistry-networks/terms-of-use), you can get started.

-For the science background, head to the [wiki](https://github.com/StructuralGenomicsConsortium/CNP15-Solubility-Analysis/wiki).
+For the science background and the story so far, head to the [wiki](https://github.com/StructuralGenomicsConsortium/CNP15-Solubility-Analysis/wiki).
+For live discussions and recent contributions, head to the [Issues](https://github.com/StructuralGenomicsConsortium/CNP15-Solubility-Analysis/issues) (tab above).
+Issues describe what currently needs doing and act as a discussion forum - you need a Github account but it's super easy and not spammy.

-For answers to all the questions you have about how these projects work, go to the [FAQs](https://www.thesgc.org/sgc-open-chemistry-networks/faq).
+For answers to all the general questions you have about how these projects work, go to the [FAQs](https://www.thesgc.org/sgc-open-chemistry-networks/faq).

-If you'd like to contact someone to talk about contributing, then write something in an [Issue](https://github.com/StructuralGenomicsConsortium/CNP15-Solubility-Analysis/issues) (see the tab above), which is a good way to communicate openly.
-(Issues describe what currently needs doing and act as a discussion forum - you need a Github account but it's super easy and not spammy.
+If you'd like to contact someone to talk about contributing, then write something in an [Issue](https://github.com/StructuralGenomicsConsortium/CNP15-Solubility-Analysis/issues), which is a good way to communicate openly.
 There's also an email address (chemistry@thesgc.org) you can use to ask general questions.

 Some humans involved in this Open Chemistry Networks Project:
 Professor Matthew Todd, UCL @mattodd